 Established in 1935, the University of Illinois Foundation is an independent Illinois not-for-profit membership corporation registered with the state of Illinois.

 Its corporate mission is to advance the interests and welfare of the University.
 As stated in its Articles of Incorporation, the role of the University of Illinois Foundation is procuring private support on behalf of the University.
 The Foundation functions as the independent official fundraising and private gift-receiving agency for the University of Illinois.

-The Foundation works hand-in-hand with the President of the University of Illinois and the Chancellor for each campus to identify strategic private support priorities, create suitable fundraising strategies and tactics, and implement and evaluate appropriate development programs.
+The Foundation works hand-in-hand with the president of the University of Illinois System and the chancellor for each university to identify strategic private support priorities, create suitable fundraising strategies and tactics, and implement and evaluate appropriate development programs.

-Each campus also has its own development or advancement office, whose overall efforts are directed by a designated chief leadership officer.
-This individual acts as the principal fundraising officer for the specific campus represented; they have a dual reporting relationship, heading both the campus office of development or advancement andacting as a Vice President of the Foundation, so they act as a liaison between the Foundation and the specific campus that they serve.
-Development professionals throughout the University community represent donors during the giving process and serve as stewards of their generosity.
+Each university also has its own development or advancement office, whose overall efforts are directed by a designated chief leadership officer.
+This individual acts as the principal fundraising officer for the specific university represented; they have a dual reporting relationship, heading both the university office of development or advancement and acting as a vice president of the Foundation, so they act as a liaison between the Foundation and the specific university that they serve.
+Development professionals throughout the university community represent donors during the giving process and serve as stewards of their generosity.